ConsenSys/daisy-docdash/tutorials/Daisy-Widget.md

 A user on your site is interested in subscribing to your service.
 There are some prerequisites to signing up for non-fiat denominated subscriptions.
 What do they need?
 The user must:

-- Have [MetaMask](https://metamask.io/) installed (for approving tokens and signing the subsciption agreement).
+- Have [MetaMask](https://metamask.io/) installed or be using a dapp browser (for approving tokens and signing the subscription agreement).
 - Have enough of one of the subscription's accepted ERC20 tokens to pay for at least one billing period.
-- Have enough ethereum to pay the gas fee of the approval step (a quite small amount).
+- Have enough ETH to pay the gas fee of the approval step (a quite small amount).

 Luckily, if any of these requirements are not met, Daisy Widget can do the work of surfacing actionable error messages to the user for you with the optional [Toast component](/#toast).

 ---

 Still have questions after reading this guide?
-We encourage you to chat with us on slack at [#daisy-public](), [contact support](), or [drop our sales team a line]().
+We encourage you to chat with us on Slack at #daisy-public, or contact us at [hello@daisypayments.com](mailto:hello@daisypayments.com).